maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 ![image](https://maelfabien.github.io/assets/images/ros_1.png)

 Among the most important events on this timeline, I would highlight :
-- 1958 : the Rosenbaltt's Perceptron
+- 1958: the Rosenblatt's Perceptron
-- 1974 : Backpropagation
+- 1974: Backpropagation
-- 1985 : Boltzmann Machines
+- 1985: Boltzmann Machines
-- 1986 : MLP, RNN
+- 1986: MLP, RNN
-- 2012 : Dropout
+- 2012: Dropout
-- 2014 : GANs
+- 2014: GANs

-# Why neurons ?
+# Why neurons?

 Neuronal networks have been at the core of the development of Deep Learning these past years.
-But what is the link between a neuron biologically speaking and a deep learning algorithm ?
+But what is the link between a neuron biologically speaking and a deep learning algorithm?

-Neural networks are a set of algorithms that have been developped immitate the humain brain in the way we identify patterns.
+Neural networks are a set of algorithms that have been developed imitate the human brain in the way we identify patterns.
 In neurology, researchers study the way we process information.
 We have outstanding abilities to process information quickly and extract patterns.

-Take a quick example : we are able to process information pre-attentively.
-Indeed, in less time than a eye blink (200ms), we can identify elements that pop out from an image.
+Take a quick example: we can process information pre-attentively.
+Indeed, in less time than an eye blink (200ms), we can identify elements that pop out from an image.
 On the other hand, if the element does not pop out enough, we need to make a sequential search, which is much longer.

 ![image](https://maelfabien.github.io/assets/images/preattentive.png)